dart-lang/site-www/src/effective-dart/design.md

 {% include linter-rule-mention.md rule="avoid_private_typedef_functions" %}

-In Dart 1, if you wanted to use a function type for a field, variable, or generic type argument, you had to first define a typedef for it.
-Dart 2 supports a function type syntax that can be used anywhere a type annotation is allowed:
+In Dart, if you want to use a function type for a field, variable, or generic type argument, you can define a typedef for the function type.
+However, Dart supports an inline function type syntax that can be used anywhere a type annotation is allowed:

 {:.good}
 <?code-excerpt "design_good.dart (function-type)"  replace="/(bool|void) Function\(Event\)/[!$&!]/g"?>